apache/nuttx/binfmt/libpcode/README.txt

 Configuration Dependencies
 --------------------------
 In order to use this module, you must first install the P-Code virtual machine.
-You can get this from the Pascal package or from misc/pascal in the GIT repository.
-See the README.txt file at misc/pascal for installation instructions.
-The correct location to install the P-code virtual machine is at apps/interpreters.
+You can get this from the Pascal package or from the NuttX Pascal GIT repository.
+See the README.txt file at the top-level Pascal for installation instructions.
+The correct location to install the P-code virtual machine is at apps/interpreters (assuming that you are using the NuttX apps/ package and that you have named the directory apps/).

 Other required configuration settings: